coryhouse/react-slingshot/docs/FAQ.md

 * Sets NODE_ENV to prod so that React is built in production mode
 * Places the resulting built project files into /dist.
 (This is the folder you'll expose to the world).

+If the app destination is different from the server root (`/`) you need to reconfigure `output.publicPath` in `webpack.config.prod.js` before building the app.
+See [webpack docs](https://webpack.js.org/configuration/output/#output-publicpath) for more information.

 <a name="why-are-test-files-placed-alongside-the-file-under-test-instead-of-centralized"></a>
 ### Why are test files placed alongside the file under test (instead of centralized)?
 Streamlined automated testing is a core feature of this starter kit.
 All tests are placed in files that end in .spec.js.
 Spec files are placed in the same directory as the file under test.
 Why?